What Is The Purpose Of Your Webcam Hosting Service?

 Yes.
 You can stream at almost any picture size that your USB camera can provide through its drivers to our software, just select the size in the setup procedure.
 For HD IP cameras set your cameras resolution to the size you want and we will set the media server to connect and broadcast at that picture size.
 We suggest the lower size to start with just to get you going.
 Remember though that although the system is buffered and works on even very slow connections, your own Internet connection must have enough bandwidth to supply your feed at your chosen resolution to our servers.

 Can I have a timed cut off - so that users wont HOG my camera feed?

-Yes.
+Yes - with some of our players this is an option.
 If you want to, you can tell us how many minutes or hours maximum time you want to allow your visitors to be able to see your camera continually before they are automatically logged off and have to log back on again to the camera feed by, refreshing the page in their browser, or, leaving the page and coming back to it again.